Skip links

-The breakpoint is the most important factor in a commercial smokehouse or dehydrator.
+The breakpoint is the most important feature in an industrial smokehouse and dehydrator.

-Download the print version of our Commercial Oven Breakpoint: The Ultimate Guide.
+Download the print version of our Breakpoint Guide.

-Back in the late 1950’s, an innovative new way of cooking product in the meat processing industry was discovered — an innovation that is still in use in industrial smokehouses and dehydrators today.
+Back in the late 1950s, an innovative new way of cooking products in the meat processing industry was discovered — an innovation that is still in use in industrial smokehouses and dehydrators today.

 The alternating dampers on either side of the oven create two opposing airstreams in the oven cabinet.
 The location where these opposing airstreams collide is called the breakpoint.

-The breakpoint is the location where two opposing airstreams in the oven cabinet collide and move either horizontally or vertically through the cabinet (depending on location of breakpoint) to cook the product.
+The breakpoint is the location where two opposing airstreams in the oven cabinet collide and move either horizontally or vertically through the cabinet (depending on the location of the breakpoint) to cook the product.

-Airflow created by the fan enters the supply duct and hits the alternating dampers.
-The damper that is set to block the duct creates the low velocity airflow while the damper set to open creates the high velocity airflow.
+The airflow created by the fan enters the supply duct and hits the alternating dampers.
+The damper that is set to block the duct creates the low-velocity airflow while the damper set to open creates the high-velocity airflow.
 These differing airflows are on opposing sides of the oven.

 When formed correctly, the breakpoint has enough velocity to penetrate through the product on your rack before the air is drawn back to the return duct.
 It’s this breakpoint air that ultimately cooks your product.